artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 -   Are driven by an API, or an obvious state-store
 -   Want to have a unique look and feel

 Here's the final thing.
 When React Native was proposed as an option for us, the majority of our mobile dev team were not exactly excited at the prospect of using it.
-As we grew to understand the positive changes it was bringing for us, and our users, I was really happy that Alloy was willing to say *"I think this could work."*
+As we grew to understand the positive changes it was bringing for us, and our users, I was really happy that [Eloy][alloy] was willing to say *"I think this could work."*

 It's less risky now, but it's obviously a big dependency inside your app.
 Ideally, someone in your team should be able to feel comfortable reading, and potentially fixing code inside React Native for the platforms you ship.

-## Integrating in to an Existing app
+## Integrating into an Existing app

-If you're thinking of adding RN to an existing app, first read [on emission][].
-We think of our RN to be a series of components which are consumed by our app as a CocoaPod.
-This is the same pattern Airbnb, and Facebook used.
-Then, check out AirBnB's experiences [in this video][8].
+If you're thinking of adding React Native to an existing app, first read [on emission][].
+Our usage of React Native is that it offers a series of components which are consumed by our app as a CocoaPod.
+This CocoaPods exposes `UIViewController`s which can be used anywhere inside the app.
+This is the probably same pattern Airbnb, and Facebook use.

+After you've read post, check out AirBnB's experiences [in this video][8].

 ## Greenfield

-I'd recommend start with a CRNA app, it's a good starting point.
+I'd recommend to start with a CRNA app, it's a good starting point.
 I would feel safe that [you can eject][eject] out of the environment provided when the app becomes complex enough to warrant native code.

-I personally would probably start with this boiler-plate, but I am a domain expert now.
-In order to feel comfortable with it, you'll need to be comfortable with

--   TypeScript
--   Babel
--   JavaScript
-    (etc etc)

-In the same kind of way that you had to become comfortable with project management inside Xcode, or understanding what an LLVM error meant you had to change.
-Boilerplates give you more, but require a higher baseline knowledge.
-I wrote one app for Artsy in just JavaScript, and the lack of dev-time safety made me feel far less experienced than I am.
-I'd rather not make that mistake again.
+# Wrap-up

+This is the right place for a big call to action, where I declare that React Native is the future for all development and that it fixes all problems.
+I'm not going to do that.
+I think React Native is definitely the right choice for our team, and there are many apps that could have been created faster and cheaper by using React Native.

+It's safe to say we all were initially put off by JavaScript, but TypeScript has grown to be my favourite language, knocking Ruby off that pedestal.
+[Maybe that could change][ruby-types] as my opinions change as facts change.

+React Native well thought out library, that can really help build better products, if you understand the right way to apply it.
+It can help you be cross-platform on mobile, but also cross-platform with the web.
+Our React Native project has a sibling project on the web with the [exact same setup][reaction], so any improvements in one move to the other.

+If you're considering a new app, or a grand re-write.
+React Native should be classed as one of your options.

 [injection for xcode]: http://johnholdsworth.com/injection.html?index=438